KaTiinz/Earn_with_us/README.md

-# Earn_with_us
+# Earn With Us Bot
-Telegram bot that automates referral, tasks, and passive income system.
-Created for Earn with us project.
+Telegram bot for referral and passive income system.